hotwebmatter/varnish-httpd/README.md

          - "8080:80"
    ```

-   This docker-compose.yml file will spin up 2 containers:
+   This `docker-compose.yml` file will spin up 2 containers:

-   * A Varnish container named varnish
+   * A Varnish container named `varnish`
-   * An Apache container named httpd
+   * An Apache container named `httpd`

    The Varnish container

-   The Varnish container uses the varnish:stable image that runs Varnish Cache 6.0 LTS.
+   The Varnish container uses the `varnish:stable` image that runs _Varnish Cache 6.0 LTS_.

-   HTTP port 80 will be exposed to the host system and the /var/lib/varnish folder from the container will be mounted through tmpfs.
+   HTTP port `80` will be exposed to the host system and the `/var/lib/varnish` folder from the container will be mounted through `tmpfs`.
 This means the directory will be a separate RAM disk volume with execute permissions.

-   Through the VARNISH_SIZE environment variable, we’re extending the size of the cache to 2 GB.
+   Through the `VARNISH_SIZE` environment variable, we’re extending the size of the cache to 2 GB.

-   The command: "-p default_keep=300" statement allows us to attach extra parameters to the varnish program and override some runtime parameters.
-In this case we’re setting the value of the default_keep runtime parameter to 300 seconds.
+   The `command: "-p default_keep=300"` statement allows us to attach extra parameters to the varnish program and override some runtime parameters.
+In this case we’re setting the value of the `default_keep` runtime parameter to 300 seconds.

    The VCL file

-   The default.vcl file from the host system will be mounted into the Varnish container and will be available through /etc/varnish/default.vcl.
+   The `default.vcl` file from the host system will be mounted into the Varnish container and will be available through `/etc/varnish/default.vcl`.

    Here’s what the VCL file could look like: